top of page

 Sixty nine percent of Californians earn $75,000 a year or less; 53% earn $50,000 a year or less.
 For them, median rent must be less than $2000 or $1400 a month if rent is 30 percent of their income.
 These are the incomes of working people that provide the services we rely on.
 What housing is planned for them?

 Californians do organize.
 Livable California, Our Neighborhood Voices, California Cities for Local Control, United Neighbors and Catalyst for Local Control oppose these wild west economics.
 They seek candidates to run for the legislature, they lobby, and they fund legal action against RHNA.
-Signatures will soon be gathered to put a voter initiative on the 2024 ballot.

 Margot Smith, Dr.P.H.